railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/contacts.rst

 OpenERP also allows you to customize the ``Partner`` view to your needs.
 Click the `Manage Views` option if you want to add fields, delete fields or change the order of fields in a view.

 Let us add the ``Birthday`` field to a contact, in the `Customers` form view.
+To do so, click on the logged in user at top-right and select *About OpenERP* and then select *Activate the developer mode*.Now go to the :menuselection:`Sales -->
-To do so, go to the :menuselection:`Sales --> Customers` menu and open any customer in Form view.
-In the debug mode,on top-left select `Manage Views`, then `Edit` because the corresponding view will already be preselected.
+Customers` menu and open any customer in Form view.
+Click on `Debug View#` and then select `Manage Views`, then `Edit` because the corresponding view will already be preselected.

 Go to the last line of the view and click the blue plus (+) sign to add a field to the `Contacts` view.
 Proceed as in the figure below, then click the `Update` button.